Skip to main content

 How to Improve Your GPA

-Especially if you are a freshman or sophomore, you may still be hoping to raise your GPA, to give you a better chance of acceptance at more selective colleges.
-Here are some suggestions of how you can improve your GPA.
+If you are a freshman or sophomore, you can still raise your GPA, to give you a better chance of acceptance at more selective colleges.
+Below are some suggestions to improve your GPA.

 Seek Academic Help

-If your school offers study groups or tutoring, those are also excellent resources to take advantage of.
-And if not, think about setting up an informal study group with friends, or utilizing some of the many free academic help resources available online, like Khan Academy.
+If your school offers study groups or tutoring, these are also excellent resources to take advantage of.
+If not, set up an informal study group with friends or use some of the many free academic help resources available online, like Khan Academy.

 Take Easier Classes